Rhys-I/airbnbanalysis/README.md

 /data             # Cleaned data
 /notebooks        # Jupyter notebooks used for analysis
-/visuals          # Choropleth Map – Average Price by Neighborhood
-README.md         # This file
+/visuals          # Visualizations of Key Findings README.md         # This file

 ---